BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 ## Overview
 You will use your AWS account to create an AMT project, where you will edit a website in HTML to fit your experimental purposes, such as adding questions or media.
 To make sure everything is intended, or for a preliminary study, you will test your experiment using AMT-Sandbox.
 Then you can publish your experiment through AMT and wait for the responses.

+## Create AWS Account
+You probably will not need to use your own account.
+The lab will provide an official account for you because they will pay the fee.
+However, there maybe a need to test the experiment using AMT-Sandbox, where you may still need to use your own account.
+The following procedure shows how you can create an AWS account using an existing email address.